Common Breast Lumps

 Fibroadenomas are solid, smooth, firm, benign lumps.
 They are the most common benign

-women who are taking hormone therapy.
+are taking hormone therapy.

 The painless lump feels rubbery, moves around freely, and very often is found by the